Skip to main content

 Are you searching for a teaching position in Appalachia?

-If you are eager to be part of the educational progress happening in Kentucky, Teach For America (TFA) could be a great option for you.
+If you are eager to be part of the educational progress in Kentucky, Teach For America (TFA) could be a great option for you.
 TFA offers a unique opportunity to make an impact in students’ lives and serve the Appalachian community.

 Teach For America’s Approach

 Corps members commit to teaching for two years, where they are full-time, salaried employees of local public schools and confront both the challenges and joys of expanding opportunities for kids.
 Many choose to continue teaching after their two-year TFA commitment ends.
-Corps members develop into strong classroom leaders who go beyond traditional expectations to advance students’ academic and personal growth, while helping to strengthen schools.
+Corps members develop into strong classroom leaders who go beyond traditional expectations to advance students’ academic and personal growth while helping to strengthen schools.
 They work in the districts and schools most impacted by educational inequity.

 In partnership with nonprofit organizations and businesses in Appalachia, corps members receive initial training, ongoing professional development, and access to an unparalleled resource and support network.